leshow/mdt/README.md

-# mdt (WIP)
+# mdt

 ---

 _mdt_ is a markdown previewer for the **terminal**.
 It takes markdown as input from `stdin` and prints it out formatted for easy reading.
 It should support all CommonMark docs (but won't attempt inner html).
-Work in progress, it mostly still prints html instead of terminal characters.
+There are a few things still not working, and the code could use a refactor, but the main work is done.

 It uses [pulldown_cmark](http://www.github.com/google/pulldown-cmark) for parsing markdown.